puzzle/ops-techlab-rancher/labs/41_backup.md

 rke etcd snapshot-save --name <SNAPSHOT.db> --config rancher-cluster.yml
 ```

 Make sure to run the command in the same directory as your `rancher-cluster.yml` file.
-You find the snapshot again in directory: `/opt/rke/etcd-snapshots/`.
+You find the snapshot again in directory: `/opt/rke/etcd-snapshots/` (on the rancher Kubernetes cluster nodes)

 **End of Lab 4.1**